 Travelling with pets

-We welcome your pet on board our flights, whether as checked baggage or in cargo.
-Do note that every country has its own set of requirements when it comes to travelling with animals.
-We encourage you to always check your departure, transit and arriving country’s local requirements and restrictions.
+We welcome your pet on board our flights*, whether they are travelling as checked baggage or in cargo.
 You’ll also need to prepare all necessary accompanying documents to ensure a smooth journey for both you and your four-legged friend.

 Your pet can travel with you on the same flight as checked baggage, as long as it's at least three months old.
-We're happy to accomodate all domesticated cats and most dog breeds.
-Service dogs may accompany you in the cabin.
+We're happy to accommodate most domesticated cats and most dog breeds.
 Depending on your departure, destination or transit country, other restrictions may also apply.

 To arrange for your pet to travel in the air-conditioned comfort and security of our cargo, contact your local Singapore Airlines Cargo office before your flight.